-1. Form Customization and Categorization
+1. Form Customization and Class

-2. Turning Off Form Customization by Categorization
+2. Turning Off Form Customization by Class (Categorization)

 - Customize asset forms based on your requirements.